Building Health Policy Capacity

 Covering the Care: Health Insurance Coverage in New Hampshire | 2021

-AnnMarie French and Phil Sletten of the NH Fiscal Policy Institute lead rigorous research and analysis on the state budget.
+AnnMarie French (formerly with NH Fiscal Policy Institute) and Phil Sletten of the NH Fiscal Policy Institute lead rigorous research and analysis on the state budget.

 Building Healthcare Partnerships, Democratizing Knowledge